phuongquan/mantis/README.md

 The tinduck package generates interactive html reports that enable quick visual review of multiple related time series.
-This can help with identification of any temporal artefacts or unexpected trends.
-The resulting reports are shareable and can contribute to forming a transparent record of the entire analysis process.
+This can help with identification of temporal artefacts and unexpected trends.
+Each group of time series is displayed together, with adjustable axes and tooltips showing the individual dates and values.

-The supplied data frame should contain multiple time series in long format, i.e.: \* one “timepoint” (datetime) column which will be used for the x-axes.
-This currently must be at a daily granularity, but values do not have to be consecutive. \* one “item” (character) column containing categorical values identifying distinct time series. \* one “value” (numeric) column containing the time series values which will be used for the y-axes. \* Optionally, a “group” (character) column containing categorical values which will be used to group the time series into different tabs on the report.
+The data frame containing the time series should be in long format, i.e.:

+- one “timepoint” (datetime) column which will be used for the x-axes.
+  This currently must be at a daily granularity, but values do not have to be consecutive.
+- one “item” (character) column containing categorical values identifying distinct time series.
+- one “value” (numeric) column containing the time series values which will be used for the y-axes.
+- Optionally, a “group” (character) column containing categorical values which will be used to group the time series into different tabs on the report.

 The `colspec` parameter maps the data frame columns to the above.

-It currently expects only time series with daily values, and missing timepoints are allowed.

-The resulting html report displays each time series in a row in a table, with tooltips showing the individual dates and values.

-These reports are shareable and can contribute to forming a transparent record of the entire analysis process.
+The reports are shareable and can contribute to forming a transparent record of the entire analysis process.
 It is designed with electronic health records in mind, but can be used for any types of time series.